Raghavvram/notes/NetworkSecurity/FloodingAttacks.md

-Sure, let's dive into a detailed breakdown of each type of flood attack, the commands used to perform them, and the Wireshark filters to capture the traffic.

 ### 1. SYN Flood
 **Description:**
 A SYN flood attack exploits the TCP handshake process.
 The attacker sends a succession of SYN requests to a target's system, but never completes the handshake by sending the final ACK.
 This consumes server resources, making it unresponsive to legitimate traffic.